 Entering the U.S.: To pass through customs at the airport, Interns and Trainees need the following documents:

 SEVIS Validation: Every Intern and Trainee is required to validate their program with Greenheart Exchange once they arrive in the U.S. Once received, Greenheart Exchange submits the validation to SEVIS.

-Final Evaluation: All Interns/Trainees and the Host Organization supervisor are required to complete final evaluations.
+Final Evaluation: All Interns and Trainees, and the host organization supervisor are required to complete final evaluations.

-30 day grace period: If the Intern’s or Trainee’s I-94 card does not have any limitations, they are allowed to stay in the U.S. 30 days after the end date indicated on the DS-2019 form for purposes of travel.
+30 day grace period: If the Intern or Trainee’s I-94 card does not have any limitations, they are allowed to stay in the U.S. 30 days after the end date indicated on the DS-2019 form for purposes of travel